Correspondence law school

 A correspondence law school is a school that offers legal education by distance education, either by correspondence or online by use of the internet, or a combination thereof.

 Germany

-Distance legal education in Germany is available through FernUniversität Hagen, a public university similar to the British Open University.
+Distance legal education in Germany is available through the University of Hagen, a public university similar to the Open University in the United Kingdom.
 The graduates receive LLB or LLM degrees.
-Specialized LLB degrees in business law are available through five universities of applied sciences: Hamburger Fernhochschule, Fachhochschule Nordhessen, Europäische Fernhochschule Hamburg, Fachhochschule Südwestfalen, and Hochschule Niederrhein.
+Specialized LLB degrees in business law are available through five universities of applied sciences: Hamburger Fernhochschule, Nordhausen University of Applied Sciences, Europäische Fernhochschule Hamburg,South Westphalia University of Applied Sciences, and the Niederrhein University of Applied Sciences.

 South Africa

-Distance legal education is an acceptable method to become a lawyer in South Africa, and is available through the University of South Africa (UNISA).
+Distance legal education is a permissible method to become a lawyer in South Africa, and has been available through the University of South Africa (UNISA) since 2018.

 United Kingdom

 Distance legal education in the United Kingdom is accepted by the Law Society of England and Wales as a qualifying law degree and one of the possible ways to become a solicitor or a barrister.
 Several institutions offer basic legal education leading to the LLB degree, the oldest of which is the University of London External System.
 Numerous universities in the UK offer LLB degrees through distance education today, including the Open University.

 In other countries influenced by the British legal heritage, legal education can be obtained through distance education, including Australia.